JessRudder/cli-project-week-guidelines-no-scraping-web-0217/README.md

 * Think about what your model(s) will look like.
 * Start replacing the example code with your own code *in this order*:
-  * See what kind of data you can get from your API calls or your scraper and start to build it out
+  * See what kind of data you can get from your API calls and start to build it out
   * Given this data, make your model(s)
-  * Have your data fetcher (either API caller or scraper) instantiate new instances of your model(s)
+  * Have your data fetcher instantiate new instances of your model(s)
-  * Once you have a functional API caller/scraper, start working on your CLI class in `app/runners/example_cli.rb`
+  * Once you have a functional API caller, start working on your CLI class in `app/runners/example_cli.rb`
   * Update `bin/run.rb` so that it calls on your CLI class correctly.
 You should be able to run `ruby bin/run.rb` from your terminal to interact with your app.
   * Once your CLI is functional, replace this readme with instructions on how to use your app.
   * If you have time, start testing your app (see the bonus section).

 ## Adding Gems

 This lab manages gems using [Bundler](http://bundler.io/).
-This means that instead of writing "require `name-of-gem'` at the top of your files, you're going to add that gem to the Gemfile, for instance `gem "nokogiri"`, then run `bundle install` again.
-The file `config/environment.rb` requires all these gems, then loads your modules, then your models, then your scrapers/API callers, then your CLI runner.
+This means that instead of writing "require `name-of-gem'` at the top of your files, you're going to add that gem to the Gemfile, for instance `gem "rspec"`, then run `bundle install` again.
+The file `config/environment.rb` requires all these gems, then loads your modules, then your models, then your API callers, then your CLI runner.
 Then it requires the "json" and "open-uri" modules.

 ## Testing Your Code